jsaelhof/movie-picker/README.md

 - Add a context for state like the split button being open
 - Add movie ratings
 - Click a non-null source to launch the stream action
+- Add an option to queue a movie as "on deck".
+Maybe a separate list.
+This would be for movies we sure want to watch next.
+The pick would still just choose from all the unwatched movies.
+- Add an option to alter the date of a watched movie.
 - ~~Add Documentary genre~~
 - ~~Move less used actions to "More Actions" menu~~
 - ~~Add search on Common Sense Media~~